amaembo/streamex/CHEATSHEET.md

 --- | ---
 Flat-map primitive stream to the stream of other type | `IntStreamEx/LongStreamEx/DoubleStreamEx. flatMapToInt()/flatMapToLong()/flatMapToDouble()/flatMapToObj()`
-Flatten multiple collections to the stream of their elements | `StreamEx/EntryStream.flatCollection()` Flatten multiple maps to the stream of their entries | `StreamEx.flatMapToEntry()` Perform cross product of current stream with given array, `Collection` or `Stream` source creating entries | `StreamEx.cross()`
+Flatten multiple collections to the stream of their elements | `StreamEx/EntryStream.flatCollection()` Flatten multiple arrays to the stream of their elements | `StreamEx/EntryStream.flatArray()` Flatten multiple maps to the stream of their entries | `StreamEx.flatMapToEntry()` Perform cross product of current stream with given array, `Collection` or `Stream` source creating entries | `StreamEx.cross()`
 Flat-map entry keys leaving values unchanged | `EntryStream.flatMapKeys()/flatMapToKey()`